-The Grand Mosque in Abu Dhabi is also the resting place of the Founding Father

-  of the United Arab Emirates, the Late Sheikh Zayed bin Sultan Al-Nahyan “May

-  Allah rest his soul in peace”.
+The Grand Mosque in Abu Dhabi – officially The Sheikh Zayed Grand Mosque – is also the resting place of the Founding Father of the United Arab Emirates, the Late Sheikh Zayed bin Sultan Al-Nahyan “May Allah rest his soul in peace”.

 So how do you visit the Grand Mosque?

 - Interesting facts to know about the Grand Mosque

 - General Tips for Visiting the Sheikh Zayed Grand Mosque